 If you’re like me, you wouldn’t want to pay for something that you could get for free.
-When it comes to a federal trademark search, a lot of people believe that using the Trademark Office’s free search system available on its website is just as good as working with a trademark attorney who charges a fee for conducting a federal trademark search on your behalf.
+When it comes to performing a federal trademark search, a lot of people believe that using the Trademark Office’s free search system available on its website is just as good as working with a trademark attorney who charges a fee for conducting a federal trademark search on your behalf.
 Well, let me explain the reasons why that’s not the case.

 The primary reason why you should hire a trademark attorney to perform your trademark search is because the attorney will provide you with an opinion as to whether adopting, using, and attempting to register your trademark would violate someone else’s trademark rights.
 In addition, there are quite a few categories of trademarks that are ineligible for federal registration under any circumstances.
 An experienced trademark lawyer will be able to tell you whether your trademark falls into one of those categories so that you do not spend time and money filing a trademark application that will assuredly be rejected by the Trademark Office.
 Unless you have carefully studied the federal trademark laws and know how to interpret the information in a trademark application or trademark registration owned by someone else, any trademark search you do on your own will likely prove to be somewhat unhelpful.